edgedb/easy-edgedb/README.md

 Then we will also add a property `strength -> int16;` to our `Person` type.
 It won't be required because we don't know the strength of everybody in the book...though later on we could make it required if the game needs it.

 Now we'll give Jonathan a strength of 5.
-We'll use `UPDATE` and `SET` like before:
+That's easy with `UPDATE` and `SET` like before:

 ```
 UPDATE Person FILTER .name = 'Jonathan Harker'